...

 Look at financing choices to help with your growth, including:

-• Venture capital and private equity is perfect for companies with scalable models and startups alike.
+• Venture capital and private equity are perfect for companies with scalable models and startups alike.

-• Ideal for established companies with a consistent income source are bank loans and lines of credit.
+• Ideal for established companies with a consistent income source, such as bank loans and lines of credit.

-• Under programs like Make in India, Indian government provides grants and schemes along with many incentives for various sectors including manufacturing, renewable energy.
+• Under programs like Make in India, the Indian government provides grants and schemes, along with various incentives, for multiple sectors, including manufacturing and renewable energy.

-To guarantee sustainability, create a thorough financial plan including first investments, running expenses, and expected returns.
+To ensure sustainability, create a comprehensive financial plan that includes initial investments, ongoing expenses, and anticipated returns.

 3. Legal and Regulatory Compliance

-India’s regulatory environment is complicated, hence avoiding legal obstacles depends on keeping compliant.
+India’s regulatory environment is complicated; hence, avoiding legal obstacles depends on staying compliant.

 Important areas of compliance are: